 However, the downside is that individual incentives can create an overly competitive environment.
 Workers may be pushed to cross boundaries and make questionable decisions to reach goals.

 Team-Based (Group) Incentive Plans

-For example, possible infighting with unmotivated or outright defiant employees can result in a hostile work environment.
-Low-performing employees then feel overwhelmed with pressure to perform at levels that they are not ready for.
+In a best-case scenario, team-based incentives empower employees to work harmoniously.
+In the worst-case scenario, however, the exact opposite could happen.
+Possible infighting with unmotivated or defiant employees can result in a hostile work environment, while low-performing employees may feel overwhelmed with pressure to perform at levels that they are not ready for.

 Hybrid Incentive Plans